-- a.
-Approve and monitor compliance with all Board policies and significant operating policies which govern the college (as listed in Section E of the Board Governance Manual); - b.
+- Approve and monitor compliance with all Board policies and significant operating policies which govern the college (as listed in Section E); - b.
 Monitor compliance with the Code of Conduct and Ethics, and Conflict of Interest; - c.
 Direct management to implement systems designed to ensure that the College operates at all times within applicable laws and regulations, and to the highest safety, ethical and moral standards.